finnjames/finnjames.dev/pages/cv.md

 <span class="gray">August 2019</span>

-I was selected for the Educational Research In Radio Astronomy program, an intensive course in radio astronomy involving data collection, data analysis, deadline management, and teamwork.
+I was selected for the Educational Research In Radio Astronomy program.
+It is an intensive course at the Green Bank Observatory involving data collection, data analysis, deadline management, and teamwork.

 #### HackNC Second Place Winner